szczyglis-dev/py-gpt/docs/source/configuration.rst

 You can create a custom vector store provider or data loader for your data and develop a custom launcher for the application.

-See the section ``Extending PyGPT / Adding custom Vector Store provider`` for more details.
+See the section ``Extending PyGPT / Adding a custom Vector Store provider`` for more details.